Cosmian/mse-cli/documentation/docs/getting_started.md

-!!! info "Welcome to Microservice Encryption deployment tutorial"
+!!! info "Welcome to Microservice Encryption Cloud deployment tutorial"

     To launch your first confidential microservice, follow this tutorial in your favorite terminal.